 Can I store passwords in Standard Notes?

-Standard Notes uses the same encryption technology as industry-leading password managers, namely, PBKDF2 + AES-256 encryption.
+Standard Notes uses stronger encryption technology than industry-leading password managers.
+In most cases, leading password managers use PBKDF2 for key derivation and AES-256 for encryption.
+Standard Notes uses post-PBKDF2 Argon2 for key derivation and post-AES XChaCha20-Poly1305 for encryption.
 This means that Standard Notes makes for an excellent place to store passwords, keys, and other secretive credentials.

 In addition, two-factor authentication enabled on your account can lead to even higher levels of security than offered by typical password managers.

 - Has Standard Notes completed a third-party security audit?

 - How does Standard Notes secure my notes?

 - What country is Standard Notes located in?

 - What happens to my data if Standard Notes disappears?

 - What services does Standard Notes use for daily operation?